 Who Should Be Tested?

-Not everyone should be tested for the COVID-19.
-CDC has guidance for those who should be tested.
-But decisions about testing are at the discretion of state and local health departments and individual clinicians.
-Here are the criteria for priority patients with suspected covid-19 infection:
+Not everyone should be tested for COVID-19.
+The CDC provides guidance on who should be tested.
+However, decisions about testing are at the discretion of state and local health departments and individual clinicians.

 Priority 1